Liliane-Top/reactive-mongodb/README.md

       ME_CONFIG_MONGODB_URL: mongodb://root:example@mongo:27017/
  ```

-User the command docker-compose -f stack.yml up  from same directory as file.
+Use the command `docker-compose -f stack.yml up`  from same directory as file.
 The Docker compose file will expose a database browser on http://localhost:8081.

 I use a popular MongoDB client called Studio 3T.
 To install it look [here](https://studio3t.com/).